 I love these vegan cinnamon rolls – they have soft, moist and gooey texture that melts in your mouth with the sweet, caramely and buttery cinnamon sugar and creamy vegan cream cheese frosting.
 They are relatively easy to make and most importantly, super delicious.
 They are perfect for breakfast or a special sweet treat.

 I remember the very first time I had a cinnamon roll.
 It was from Cinnabon, and I was over 20 at that time.
 I know, what kind of 20 years can be spent without even one single cinnamon roll!

 And at the first bite, it literally blew my mind.
 It was so, super delicious.
 The soft, gooey, moist, splendid texture of bread and the sweet caramely cinnamon sugar with the creamiest icing cream melting together in my mouth… What could possibly be more indulgent than this?
 Not too many things for sure.

-For so long I didn’t have any cinnamon rolls at all because all the cinnamon rolls I could find in literally anywhere had eggs and dairy in them.
+For so long I didn’t have any cinnamon rolls at all because the ones I could find in literally anywhere had eggs and dairy in them.
 And I can tell you, life without cinnamon rolls is a little sad.
-That’s why I had to create these vegan cinnamon rolls that give me the same amazingness of that first cinnamon roll!
+That’s why I had to create this recipe that give me the same amazingness of that first cinnamon roll!

 I have to tell you though, I had a multiple fails until I got this recipe right.
 But failure doesn’t mean you can’t make it, it only means you can improve it!
 The very first recipe test I just followed my intuition and went with whatever ingredients I came up with and the result was well, not good enough to make it into a recipe.
 It turned out too gooey, too sloppy and too cinnamony.

 And I had the second try, this time having in my mind not to make it too gooey with less cinnamon.
 It came out firmer, but it lost the moist gooeyness altogether.
 But I thought the second one was better than the first one, so I had my boyfriend taste it.
 And he said something I never expected.